 Information about Linagliptin

-Linagliptin is used in the treatment of type 2 diabetes.
-It is used in addition to diet and exercise to improve blood sugar control in adults with type 2 diabetes.
+Linagliptin is used in the treatment of type 2 diabetes mellitus.
+It is used along with diet and exercise to improve blood sugar control in adults with type 2 diabetes.

 How linagliptin works